 - Self-Assessment Guidelines and Preparation of Good Corporate Governance Implementation Reports (Guidelines for Assessment and Preparation of Good Corporate Governance Reports), as a guide for conducting self-assessment and preparing reports on the implementation of Good Corporate Governance. - Code of Ethics Guidelines, laying down the basic principles of behavior and professionalism expected from all CCB Indonesia personnel.
-This Code of Ethics guideline aims to foster a robust culture of risk awareness and establish a sound control environment within CCB Indonesia, ensuring that these values become deeply rooted in every member of CCB Indonesia personnel. - Guidelines for Handling Conflict of Interest for all CCB Indonesia personnel: - to understand, prevent, and mitigate conflicts of interest, - to take a firm stance against conflicts of interest within the Bank to achieve good company management.
+The Code of Ethics Guidelines aim to foster a robust culture of risk awareness and establish a sound control environment within CCB Indonesia, ensuring that these values become deeply rooted in every member of CCB Indonesia personnel. - Guidelines for Handling Conflict of Interest for all CCB Indonesia personnel: - to understand, prevent, and mitigate Conflicts of Interest, and - to take a firm stance against Conflicts of Interest within the Bank to achieve good corporate governance.